quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part15_Dyna_Integrated.md

 ---
 #### Example Analysis

-**Background Context:** The text provides an analysis of the estimation error as a function of computation time for both expected and sample updates across different branching factors \(b\).
+**Background Context:** The text provides an analysis of the estimation error as a function of computation time for both expected and sample updates across different branching factors $b$.

 :p What does Figure 8.7 illustrate?
 ??x